The Star-Spangled Man: Casting

 The episode stars Anthony Mackie as Sam Wilson, Sebastian Stan as Bucky Barnes, Wyatt Russell as John Walker / Captain America, Erin Kellyman as Karli Morgenthau, Danny Ramirez as Joaquin Torres, and Daniel Brühl as Helmut Zemo.
 Also appearing are Clé Bennett as Lemar Hoskins / Battlestar, Carl Lumbly as Isaiah Bradley, Desmond Chiam, Dani Deetté, and Indya Bussey as the Flag Smashers Dovich, Gigi, and DeeDee, respectively, Renes Rivera as Lennox, Tyler Dean Flores as Diego, Ness Bautista as Matias, Amy Aquino as Dr. Christina Raynor, Elijah Richardson as Eli Bradley, Noah Mills as Nico, Gabrielle Byndloss as Olivia Walker, Mike Ray as Alonso Barber, Neal Kodinsky as Rudy, and Good Morning America journalist Sara Haines as herself.
-Aquino received news of her casting during production of the series Bosch.
-She did not know about the MCU prior to her casting, and was given information and advice on the franchise from her co-star Titus Welliver who portrayed Felix Blake in the Marvel One-Shots short films and the series Agents of S.H.I.E.L.D.
+Aquino received news of her casting while filming the series Bosch (2014–2021).
+She did not know about the MCU and was given information and advice on the franchise from her co-star Titus Welliver, who portrayed Felix Blake in the Marvel One-Shots short films and the series Agents of S.H.I.E.L.D.
+(2013–2020).